Jtoosh/itc210/notes.md

 A good way to think about `head` and `body` elements, is that the `head` element contains metadata, and the `body` contains data.

+> Git submodules are a way to include a repository within another repository.